furkleindustries/accelerator-core/README.md

 * Twine, which formed the basic notion of the story graph implemented here, with nodes connected by user-clickable links.
 * Angular (and to a lesser extent Django), for the concept of an adjacent tool that allows quick creation and prototyping of new project assets.

-The first three of these are extensively used in Accelerator, but they  contributed in aesthetic ways as well.
+The first three of these are also extensively used within Accelerator.